 Nearshore Artificial Reefs

 Nearshore artificial reefs are developed in either state or federal waters between the coastline of Louisiana and the 100-foot depth contour.
 This zone is where the majority of oil and gas platforms slated for removal are currently located.
 Reefing platforms located close to the coast does not offer much financial incentive for oil and gas companies because it is less expensive to bring the platform back to shore than it is to reef it.
 The Louisiana Artificial Reef Program developed the Nearshore Artificial Reef Plan to establish partnerships with various user groups to take advantage of the opportunities offered in these shallower waters.

 Building artificial reefs in shallower waters requires special considerations to limit navigational hazards.
 The program seeks to keep the base of the oil and gas platform as well as rock piles and other unique profile features when possible to preserve as much habitat as practicable.
 Other materials including limestone and recycled concrete are then added to enhance the artificial reef structure.

 Like inshore reefs, nearshore reefs are more accessible to anglers than offshore and deepwater reefs.
-Currently, there are currently six nearshore artificial reef areas.
+Currently, there are eighteen nearshore artificial reef areas.

 Offshore and Deepwater Artificial Reefs